 These no-bake coconut crack bars taste like candy bar filling.
 As an added bonus, they are also paleo and gluten-free!
 They are also only four ingredients.

-- There are many styles of shredded coconut out there, but I found that the finely shredded one works best.
-I bought this brand via Amazon.* If you use coconut flakes or larger shreds, the bars don’t stick together as well and will crumble more.
+There are many styles of shredded coconut available, but I found that the finely shredded one works best.
+If you use coconut flakes or larger shreds, the bars don’t stick together as well and will crumble more.
+I use Let’s Do Organic* brand that you can buy on Amazon.

 *Some of the product links contained in this post are affiliate links.
 Much like referral codes, this means I earn a small commission if you purchase a product I referred (at no extra charge to you).